 Beyond the drama, Wrong House’s production of Really Really challenges many prevailing ideas about today’s young adults as much as it exploits them, leaving us wondering how Colaizzo really, really feels about the Me Me Me Generation.
 So check it out, then come back here and let us know what you think.
 Whether you like what you see or it isn’t what you really, really want in a performance, your reviews help others decide whether they should attend, and your ratings help us help you find future events you’ll love!4

-Andrew Andrews attended Really Really at IATI Theater in New York on Wednesday, November 29, 2017 @ 8:00pm to write this review.
+Andrew Andrews attended Really Really at IATI Theater in Manhattan on Wednesday, November 29, 2017 @ 8:00pm to write this review.